How Do I Keep Bees Away From My Tent?

 Respect Nature And Bees

-One of the best ways to respect nature is by choosing a campsite that has minimal impact on the environment.
-When you’re around your campsite, be sure to clean up any trash that you may have.
+One of the best ways to respect nature is by choosing a campsite with minimal environmental impact.
+When you’re around your campsite, clean up any trash you may have.

 Pollen from bees is an essential part of the ecosystem, so don’t use any products that could harm them.